 FAQs about hiring a car in Ireland

-Economy (Ford Fiesta or similar) is the most frequently booked car hire type in Ireland.
+Compact (Ford Focus or similar) is the most frequently booked car hire type in Ireland.

-Based on car searches on KAYAK.
-The most popular cities to hire a car in Ireland are Dublin (83% of total searches of users looking to rent a car in Ireland).
-Cork (7%) and Limerick (4%).
+Based on car searches on KAYAK, the most popular cities to hire a car in Ireland are Dublin (83% of total searches of users looking to hire a car in Ireland), Cork (9%) and Kilkenny (2%).

 Travelers who choose to rent a car in Ireland will find driving around a straightforward procedure: roads are usually paved and well maintained.
 Do, however, be aware of very narrow roads and note that in Ireland people drive on the left-hand side, like in the UK.
 Toll roads are not especially common—there are only 8 in the entire country—but they include some popular roads like the M50 highway around Dublin.